 (a) he shall report that matter to the principal officer thereof; and

-(b) he shall furnish a copy of the report to the Minister charged with the administration of that department or the enactment by which the authority is constituted or, in the case of a contractor or subcontractor, to the Minister to whom the administration of the Court Security and Custodial Services Act 1999 or the Prisons Act 1981 is committed, as is relevant to the case.
+(b) he shall furnish a copy of the report to the Minister charged with the administration of that department or the enactment by which the authority is constituted or, in the case of a contractor or subcontractor, to the Minister to whom the administration of the Court Security and Custodial Services Act 1999, the Declared Places (Mentally Impaired Accused) Act 2015 or the Prisons Act 1981 is committed, as is relevant to the case.

 (8) Subject to this Act and any Rules of Parliament made thereunder the Commissioner may regulate his procedure on an investigation in such manner as he thinks fit.

 [Section 19 amended by No. 78 of 1996 s.
 13 and 21; No. 43 of 1999 s.
 20; No. 47 of 1999 s.
-27.]
+27; No. 4 of 2015 s.
+87(4).]

 20. Commissioner has powers under Royal Commissions Act 1968; privilege and secrecy provisions